 ✓ Use simple video editing effects.

-Twenty (25) regional winners will be chosen by a panel of judges.
+Following the May 1, 2021 deadline, twenty (25) regional winners will be chosen by a panel of judges.
 The regional winners will receive a special certificate and will be featured on the Leader in Me blog, Facebook, Twitter, Instagram, and YouTube Channel.

 From the group of regional winners, five (5) grand prize winners will be selected by a panel of judges using these criteria: